CenturyLinkCloud/PublicKB/Security/ips-api.md

 |severity  |String    |Severity                                                                             |

 Note: If you have any questions, or would like assistance from us in setting up your notifications, please email us at help@ctl.io.
 We're happy to help at anytime!

+##### Syslog Firewall Rules
+* Add the following rules to the Firewall that the Syslog server sits behind if located in another locations
+  * dsm01.client-security.ctl.io 514/upd
+  * dsm02.client-security.ctl.io 514/udp